joshber/jb.n/content/_index.md

 But social scientists of all stripes have long struggled with the question of how to measure social behavior "in the wild."

-In some circles, talk of rigorous measurement provokes alarm, and with good reason.
+In some circles, talk of rigorous measurement provokes alarm.
 For those who prioritize experience over outward signs of behavior, any effort to reduce the dimensionality of experience in analysis can seem like an act of violence, in particular toward those whose experience has been characterized as deviant.